2020–21 Niagara Purple Eagles men's basketball team

 The 2020–21 Niagara Purple Eagles men's basketball team represented Niagara University in the 2020–21 NCAA Division I men's basketball season.
-The Purple Eagles, led by second-year head coach Greg Paulus, played their home games at the Gallagher Center in Lewiston, New York as members of the Metro Atlantic Athletic Conference.
-They finished the season 9–11, 7–9 in MAAC play to finish in a tie for fifth place.
+The Purple Eagles, led by second-year head coach Greg Paulus, played their home games at the Gallagher Center in Lewiston, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+They finished the season 9–11, 7–9 in MAAC play, to finish in a four-way tie for fifth place.
 As the No. 5 seed in the MAAC tournament, they defeated No. 4 seed Marist in the quarterfinals, but lost to No. 9 seed Iona 64–70 in the semifinals.

 Previous season

-The Purple Eagles finished the 2019–20 season 12–20 overall, 9–11 in MAAC play to finish in a tie for sixth place.
+The Purple Eagles finished the 2019–20 season 12–20 overall, 9–11 in MAAC play, to finish in a tie for sixth place.
 As the #6 seed in the MAAC tournament, they defeated #11 seed Marist 56–54 in the first round.
 Before they could face #3 seeded Rider in the MAAC tournament quarterfinals, all postseason tournaments were cancelled amid the COVID-19 pandemic.